This Asian-inspired, Honey Coriander Make-Ahead Salmon is perfect for everyday-easy meals but also makes a fabulous entree for a dinner party.

 Remove salmon to a plate and discard marinade.
 Season salmon lightly with kosher salt and freshly ground black pepper.

-Heat a medium sauté pan over medium heat.
+Heat a medium-size sauté pan over medium heat.
 Add 1 teaspoon olive oil.
 Add the salmon (skin side up if using skin-on salmon) and sear for about 1-2 minutes or until you have a deep, golden crust.
 Using tongs, flip salmon onto sides and sear the sides for about 30 seconds each.
 Transfer salmon to a clean plate, cover with plastic wrap and refrigerate until ready to bake (up to 8 hours).

 Strain reserved sauce through a fine strainer into the sauté pan and bring to a boil.
 Reduce to a simmer and cook for 3-4 minutes until sauce is slightly reduced and beginning to get a bit syrupy.
 Transfer sauce to a small bowl or glass jar, cover and refrigerate until ready to bake salmon.